x

 Austin City Council members will likely vote on the proposed five-year agreement at their Oct.
 10 meeting, after the contract’s language is finalized and police union members have reviewed the proposal.

-It comes after long-term contract negotiations resumed in March following disagreements over expanding access to the "G" file, which contains personnel information on officers' allegations and misconduct.
+The agreement comes after long-term contract negotiations resumed in March following disagreements over expanding access to the "G file," which contains personnel information on officers' allegations and misconduct.

 The tentative agreement is expected to include pay increases for police officers and address the elimination of the G-file.
-According to the city, the agreement represents a 28% increase for officers over five years with a total value of $217.8 million.
+According to the city, the agreement represents a 28% increase for officers over five years, making this the largest pay raise the department has seen in decades.
 Base pay will increase by 8% in year one, 6% in year two, 5% in years three and four, and 4% in the last year of the agreement.
+The total value of the contract is $217.8 million.

 The contract will also include a process for the Office of Police Oversight to consider anonymous complaints and an extension of the disciplinary timeline, the city said.